Underconsumption: 20th century – pre-Keynes

 An underconsumption theory of the economic cycle was given by John A. Hobson in his Industrial System (1910).

 William Trufant Foster and Waddill Catchings developed a theory of underconsumption in the 1920s that became highly influential among policy makers.
 The argument was that governmental intervention, especially spending on public works programs, was essential to restore the balance between production and consumption.
 The theory strongly influenced Herbert Hoover and Franklin D. Roosevelt to engage in massive public works projects.

 Legacy

 Today these ideas, regardless of provenance, are grouped in academia under the rubric of "Keynesian economics", due to Keynes's role in consolidating, elaborating, and popularizing them.
 Keynes himself specifically discussed underconsumption (which he wrote "under-consumption") in The General Theory of Employment, Interest and Money.

 Criticism

-The theory of underconsumption has been criticized by classical economists such as James Mill, Adam Smith who wrote "What is prudence in the conduct of every private family can scarce be folly in that of a great Kingdom," and on grounds of Christian morality.
-These criticisms revised by Austrian economics.
+The theory of underconsumption has been criticized by classical economists such as James Mill and Adam Smith, and on grounds of Christian morality.
+These criticisms were revised by Austrian economics.